chashikajw/Smart-Worker/README.md

 Domestic services android app with a map.
 Users can search and get information about nearest domestic services and anyone can request to serve.
 People also can add services via the app.
 - Require GPS location.
 - Require internet connection.
-- Require person etails to register the app
+- Require person details to register the app

 ### Installation
 [Downlaod apk](https://github.com/codezilla2018/Smart-Worker/tree/master/Demo%20apk)</br>